-RGTE 0199 Regents' Writing Skills 30 hrs before REGENTS' TEST (0-0-2) The Regents' Writing Skills course is intended to ensure that all graduates of USG institutions possess certain minimum skills in writing.
+RGTE 0199 Regents' Writing Skills

+30 hrs before REGENTS' TEST (2-0-2)

+The Regents' Writing Skills course is intended to ensure that all graduates of USG institutions possess certain minimum skills in writing.
 Students learn to evaluate their own writing strengths and weaknesses and work on improving their writing skills so that they are able to write an essay meeting the Regents' criteria.
-NOTE: Students who have 45 or more college credit hours and have not passed the Regents Test Essay are required to enroll in RGTE 0199.
-Prerequisite: None.
-Offered: All semesters.
+NOTE: Students who have 45 or more college credit hours and/or have not passed the Regents Test Essay are required to enroll in RGTE 0199.